Azure/Avere/docs/CustomImageTransfer_GCE2Azure.md

 A GCE image, of course, also comes loaded with a bunch of GCE-related goodies that should probably be removed.

-SSHGuard caused me some trouble so I removed that:
+SSHGuard caused some trouble so we removed that:
 ```
 sudo apt-get remove --purge sshguard
 ```